ZeldOcarina/nu-dentistry/dental-emergency.md

       deep cleaning.
   - heading: ARE YOU SEDATED FOR A ROOT CANAL?
-    content: While only local anesthesia is necessary when performing a root canal, you can opt for sedation with the procedure on request.
+    content: While only local anesthesia is necessary when performing a root canal, you can opt for <a href='/houston-tx/specialty-dentistry/sedation-dentistry/'
+      title='Click to jump to our sleep dentistry page'>sedation</a> with the procedure on request.
 Our fully trained dentists can sedate you during the procedure, either with oral conscious sedation or IV sedation.
 For anxious patients, this can soothe nervousness and give the best possible treatment experience.
   - heading: SHOULD I SAVE MY TOOTH OR PULL IT?
     content: We always do our best to save our patients' teeth because natural teeth are stronger and keep their neighbors from shifting.
 Keeping those teeth will